minecraft-saar/MCTS-JSHOP/README.md

   + "Simple": The trained model that will be used is a simple NN.
   + "CNN": The trained model that will be used is a CNN.

   This option is only relevant if using an NN to estimate costs.
+Depending on the structure of the files it may be necessary to also add NNPATH, the path to the folder the trained NN is in, with ``-nnp PATH``.

 Additional options for MCTS, their default is already set according to best performance:
 * "-p" or "--planFile" Plan will be printed into File with this name, will overwrite anything already in File and create new File if none with that name is present